Trusted WordPress tutorials, when you need them most.

 By default, the .htaccess file is located in your WordPress website’s root folder, but you can also create and use additional .htaccess files inside your inner WordPress directories.

-Simply create a blank file on your computer using a text editor such as Notepad on Windows or TextEdit on Mac.
-Save the file as .htaccess and paste the following code inside it:
+Simply create a new file on your computer using a text editor such as Notepad on Windows or TextEdit on Mac.
+Save the file as .htaccess and paste the following code snippet inside it:

 <Files *.php>